Rail Freight Corridors (RFCs)

-To achieve stronger involvement of the RFCs in RNE, two significant steps were taken: Firstly, the High Level Group for RFCs (RFC HLG) was introduced and secondly, RFCs were invited to participate in the RNE General Assembly (GA).
-To further strengthen mutual cooperation, RNE also offered the RFCs the opportunity to apply for Associate Membership in the organisation.
+To increase the involvement of the RFCs in RNE, two significant steps were taken: Firstly, the High Level Group for RFCs (RFC HLG) was introduced and secondly, RFCs were invited to participate in the RNE General Assembly (GA).
+Furthermore, RNE also offered the RFCs the opportunity to apply for Associate Membership in the organisation to further strengthen mutual cooperation.

 RFC network map

 The geographical dimensions and implementation schedule of the RFCs are demonstrated in the interactive map below.
 This map does not include all potential RFC route extensions.
 For further details, please refer to the individual RFCs’ websites.